 Nancy is now currently working at Kijabe Mission Hospital, one of the main mission hospitals in Kenya, as a registered community health nurse.
 Nancy works in the High Dependency Unit helping extremely ill patients.

 I enjoyed visiting many exciting places while on tour with the African Children’s Choir and meeting many people.
 It was an awesome lifetime experience I will never forget.
 I cherish every moment.
-MFL has given me an opportunity that I would never of had.
+MFL has given me an opportunity that I would never would of had.
 It gave me a chance to be who I am today and to achieve my childhood dream of becoming a nurse.
 Without MFL I do not know where I would be today.

 Member of Choir 2

 Before I joined the African Children’s Choir I was actually out of school.
 I didn’t have food to eat and I didn’t even have clothes to wear.
 I didn’t know where to sleep because we were 10 children sharing one house.
 When I joined the ACC, everything changed.
 They provided for me food, they provided for me shelter, and I was able to play with the others without fearing and wondering what I was going to eat the next day.

 After his exposure to the world on the tour with Choir 2, Dr. Robert went back to Uganda where the ACC paid Dr. Robert’s and his brothers’ tuition.
 He went on to med school in Kampala for his first degree and then earned a Master’s Degree in Internal Medicine – in a country where there are only three nephrologists for a population of 30 million people.
 One of his brothers also became a doctor and the other brother became a civil engineer.
 Today, Dr. Robert works in the village where he was born, giving back to the community in ways that were unimaginable without the support of the African Children’s Choir.